-Serious Illness or Injury (for military caregiver leave) - 1) In the case of a current member of the Armed Forces, an injury or illness incurred in the line of duty on active duty in the Armed Forces (including the National Guard or Reserves) or that existed before the beginning of the servicemember's active duty and was aggravated by service in the line of duty, that may render the servicemember medically unfit to perform the duties of the servicemember's office, grade, rank or rating; and 2) in the case of a veteran, an injury or illness that meets one or more of the standards listed in 29 C.F.R. § 825.127 and that was incurred in the line of duty on active duty in the Armed Forces, or that existed before the beginning of the servicemember's active duty and was aggravated by service in the line of duty, and that manifested itself before or after the servicemember became a veteran.
+Serious Illness or Injury (for military caregiver leave) - 1) In the case of a current member of the Armed Forces, an injury or illness incurred in the line of duty on active duty in the Armed Forces (including the National Guard or Reserves) or that existed before the beginning of the servicemember's active duty and was aggravated by service in the line of duty, that may render the servicemember medically unfit to perform the duties of the servicemember's office, grade, rank or rating; and 2) in the case of a veteran, an injury or illness that meets one or more of the standards listed in 29 C.F.R. § 825.127 and that was incurred in the line of duty on active duty and was aggravated by service member's active duty and was aggravated before the beginning of the servicemember's active duty and that existed before or after the servicemember's active duty and was aggravated by service in the line of duty, and that manifested itself before or after the servicemember became a veteran.